Dermatology

 Dermatology staff are involved in teaching at all levels (medical students, residents in Paediatrics and Dermatology and Paediatric Dermatology fellows).
 They also coordinate and participate in continuing medical education events (CME).

-The Division of Dermatology at SickKids provides tertiary and quarternary care for a large population of children with common and rare skin disorders in the province of Ontario.
-We see children with:
+Our main area of focus are clinical, education and research.
+SickKids Dermatology provides tertiary and quaternary care for a large population of children with common and rare skin disorders for the province of Ontario and has a mandate to increase capacity by training the next generation of paediatric dermatologists.

 - Nevi